|

 Process (Low Application Protection).

-NT Security".
-If you want to run IIS in an isolated process
+"Windows NT Security".
+If you want to run IIS in an isolated

-works differently when running in an isolated process.
-This is fully
+security works differently when running in an isolated process.

 If you have problems configuring impersonation you should bear

-a Microsoft Transaction Server (MTS) or COM+ package to host ABCUpload.
+create a Microsoft Transaction Server (MTS) or COM+ package to host

-This will handle the security context switching for you.
+ABCUpload.
+This will handle the security context switching for

 The user you are trying to impersonate must have the privilege